anthillsocial/tina11ty/README.md

 # 11ty Website with TinaCMS

 This guide shows you how to run your own 11ty (Static Site Generator) website with TinaCMS, giving non-technical users an easy way to edit content in the browser.
 This repository is a fork of [Bojidar Marinov’s excellent example](https://github.com/bojidar-bg/tina-true-selfhosted-example).
-Bojidar dis the hard work of making TinaCMS run with 11ty without relying on cloud hosting.
+Bojidar did the hard work of making TinaCMS run with 11ty without relying on cloud hosting.
 This version:

   - Provides a slightly more fleshed-out 11ty starter template.
   - A more concise README that walks through the key setup steps.